Kevinpyx/faissBenchmarking/note_to_my_self.md

 ### Next steps
-Change the ipynb file so that they just compare the results with CPU for 10M, 25M, 50M Add support to indexes with 3 parameters (e.g. `IVFPQ`) Automatically measure GPU memory usage when use_gpu = True (done)
+Change the ipynb file so that they just compare the results with CPU for 10M, 25M, 50M Add support to indexes with 3 parameters (e.g. `IVFPQ`) Add parameters to the file saved or the file name to indicate the parameters used (important!!)
+Automatically measure GPU memory usage when use_gpu = True (done)